SIBO and Histamine Intolerance: Why Gut Bacteria Affect Your Sinuses

 Where can I get histamine-related blood testing in London?

-The Allergy Clinic offers a range of blood testing services relevant to histamine metabolism and immune function, with clear, detailed reporting.
+The Allergy Clinic offers a range of blood testing services relevant to histamine metabolism and immune function.
+Our services are designed to provide clear, accurate results that can support your ongoing health conversations with qualified professionals.